univention/univention-corporate-server/doc/architecture/services/udm.rst

 UDM hooks
    UDM hooks are Python classes with methods that can integrate into existing UDM modules together with *extended attributes*.
 They offer an alternative to customize |UDM|.

-For more information, refer to :ref:`services-hooks`.
+   ..
+TODO Add when hooks are ready: For more information, refer to :ref:`services-hooks`.

 The second abstraction layer in :numref:`architecture-model-udm` uses the *UDM Python library* and offers *UDM in UMC*, *UDM HTTP REST API*, the *UDM CLI daemon*, the